sagemath/sagewiki_to_gh-2022-10-10/thursdaysbdx.md

 sage: dm.preferences.graphics = 'vector'  # value must be unset (None) or one of ('disable', 'vector', 'raster') }}}

+All tests passed in the package of Pascal!

 ==== jeudi 8 novembre 2018 ====

 Présents: Adrien, Vincent K., Sébastien, Pascal, Xavier